Notice of Privacy Practices - Olathe Health System, Inc.

 If you see a physician or other health care provider in their private office, different policies or practices may apply.
 You may want to ask them for a copy of their notice of privacy practices.

-For Payment: Your protected health information may be used as needed to bill for or receive payment for treatment and services rendered.
+FOR PAYMENT: Your PHI may be used and disclosed as needed to bill for or receive payment for treatment and services provided.
 This may include, but is not limited to, communication with insurance companies, medical review organizations and other health care providers.
-For example, we may submit a claim or request for payment to your insurance company for an exam, surgery or treatment you received at our facility.
-The insurance company may ask us for more information about the care provided in order to pay us or reimburse you for those services.
+For example, we may use and disclose your information so that the treatment and services you receive may be billed to and payment may be collected from you, an insurance company or a third-party payer.
 We may also tell your health plan about a treatment you are going to receive in order to obtain prior approval or to determine whether your plan will cover the treatment.

-For Health Care Operations: We may use or disclose your protected health information in order to support business activities that are considered necessary to run our hospitals and clinics, and to make sure that all of our patients receive quality care.
+FOR HEALTHCARE OPERATIONS: We may use or disclose your PHI in order to support business activities that are considered necessary to run health care operations.
+Additionally, the information may be used to review our services in order to improve the quality and effectiveness of the care we provide.
 For example, we may use your health information to review our treatment and services and to evaluate the performance of our staff in caring for you.
-We may share your information with business associates that perform various activities on our behalf, such as a medical transcription services, voluntary accreditation programs, third party billing companies, legal services and others.
+We may share your information with business associates that perform various activities on our behalf, such as accreditation programs, patient satisfaction inquiries, legal services and others.

-Appointment Reminders and Treatment Communications: We may contact you by telephone or mail as a reminder that you have an appointment for treatment or medical care.
-We may also contact you by telephone or mail regarding test results or other treatment information.
-We may leave a brief message on your answering machine/voicemail system unless you tell us not to.
+APPOINTMENT REMINDERS AND TREATMENT COMMUNICATIONS: We may contact you by phone, mail, or electronic means as a reminder that you have an appointment for treatment or services.
+We may also contact you by phone, mail, or electronic means regarding test results, reminders that your prescriptions are ready to be picked up, or other treatment information.
+We may leave a brief message unless you tell us not to.
 See also Right to Request Alternative Communications in this notice.

-Treatment Alternatives and Health-Related Benefits and Services: We may use and disclose health information to tell you about or recommend possible treatment options or alternatives and health-related benefits and services offered by our organization that may be of interest to you.
+TREATMENT ALTERNATIVES AND HEALTH-RELATED BENEFITS AND SERVICES: We may use your health information to tell you about or recommend new treatment alternatives or other health-related services that may be of interest to you.

-Fundraising Activities: Olathe Medical Center Charitable Foundation (OMCCF) may use only demographic information to contact you in an effort to raise money for the organization and its operations.
-You may opt out of receiving further fundraising materials by contacting the OMCCF.
-We will make every effort to honor your request.
+FUNDRAISING ACTIVITIES: Olathe Medical Center Charitable Foundation (OMCCF) may contact you in an effort to raise money for the organization and its operations.
+You have the right to opt out of receiving further fundraising materials.

-Research: We may use and disclose health information about you for research purposes.
+RESEARCH: We may use and disclose health information about you for research purposes.
 Generally, we will only use and disclose information about you with your written authorization.
 However, in limited circumstances, we may use and disclose information without your written authorization if this use or disclosure has been approved through a special approval process.
-We may also disclose health information about you to people preparing to conduct a research project, for example, to help them look for patients with specific health needs, so long as the health information they review does not leave the hospital or clinic.
+We may also disclose health information about you to people preparing to conduct a research project, for example, to help them look for patients with specific health needs, so long as the health information they review is not removed from our facility.

-Employers: We may release health information about you to your employer if we provide health care services to you at the request of your employer, and the health care services are provided either to conduct an evaluation relating to medical surveillance of the workplace or to evaluate whether you have a work-related illness or injury.
-In such circumstances, we will give you written notice of such release of information to your employer.
+EMPLOYERS: We may release health information about you to your employer if we provide health care services to you at the request of your employer, and the health care services are provided either to conduct an evaluation relating to medical surveillance of the workplace.
 Any other disclosures to your employer will be made only if you execute a specific authorization for the release of that information to your employer.

 - To prevent or control disease, injury or disability (e.g. disease or trauma registries);